shawndeggans/Project15-Group2/README.md

 1. The infrasound capture device continuously monitors for infrasound.
 These infrasound signals are captured and sent to the device for analysis.

-2. The 64 bit Raspberry Pi model captures the infrasound audio signals, breaks these into segments based on detected beginning-of-signal and end-of-signal indicators.
+2. The 64-bit Raspberry Pi model captures the infrasound audio signals, breaks these into segments based on detected beginning-of-signal and end-of-signal indicators.
 Initially this limitation could mean we miss "conversations," because this is the equivalent of capturing a word from each sentence in